SCTU

 • Create LA River overlooks.

-• Create a diverse river habitat that will eventually provide Steelhead the opportunity to migrate up and down the river.
+• Improve habitat for fish and wildlife by naturalizing the existing channel flow to eventually provide steelhead the opportunity to migrate up and down the river.

 Project area photos